gavinlyonsrepo/Display_Lib_RPI/README.md

 3. Install library : Run 'make' and 'sudo make install' to run the makefile to build and then install library.
 	* It will be installed to usr/local/lib and usr/local/include by default.
-	* You can run 'make help' here to see other make options(uninstall etc).

 ```sh
 cd Display_Lib_RPI-2.0.0